Note 2 – Revenue Recognition and Contracts with Customers

 Disaggregated Revenue

-The Company’s total revenue was comprised of two major product categories: Products Sales (which include smart glasses, software, and accessories) and Engineering Services (which include engineering services fees and related ODM/OEM services and product sales, as well as waveguide and display engine component sales).
+The Company’s total revenue was comprised of two major product lines: Products Sales (which include Smart Glasses, OEM Product Sales, and Waveguide and Display Engine Sales) and Engineering Services.
 The following table summarizes the revenue recognized by product line:

 For the Years Ended December 31,